pixartist/bashai/README.md

 `bashai` is a simple script designed to enhance the Bash command-line experience by providing quick responses to queries with appropriate Bash commands.
 It attempts to parse user queries and respond with a command that could potentially solve the issue at hand.

-## Features

-- **Query Parsing**: Understands basic queries and attempts to match them with relevant Bash commands.
-- **Ease of Use**: Simple to integrate with your existing Bash setup.
-- **Customizable**: Easy to extend with custom queries and commands.

 ## Getting Started

 To get started with `bashai`, clone this repository to your local machine and ensure the script has executable permissions.